ChrisWdowiak/Prog4PetCafe/README.md

 • Alphabetic input where required

-*Note: if an input is entered and no result is returned, it means the entry with the input does not exist (e.g, input name)
+*Note: if an input is entered and no result is returned, it means the entry with the input does not exist (e.g, input name).
+And all string inputs are case-sensitive.

 ============================================================
 6. SQL SAFETY & ERROR HANDLING